Installing a Honda P28 ecu chip

 Installing the parts

-After cleaning all the pin connections area with alcohol, install on each place mark the corresponding part by soldering.
-Remember to install the 28-Pin socket instead of directly soldering the power-ROM in the “27256″ area.
-Care must be taken when soldering the “74HC373″ chip NOT to (1) overheat it when soldering and (2) NOT to install it backwards.
+After cleaning all the pin connections area with alcohol, install on each footprint the corresponding part by soldering it to the circuit.
+Remember to install the 28-Pin socket instead of directly soldering the power-ROM in the “27256” footprint and make sure you put the pin#1 marking of the socket in the correct orientation to use it as a reference when inserting the chip.
+Care must be taken when soldering the “74HC373” chip not to (1) overheat it when soldering and (2) not to install it backward, so take note of pin#1 of the “74HC373” chip too.

-After installing all 6 parts and inserting the Power-ROM, just put back together the ecu and re-install it in your car.
+After installing all six parts and inserting the Power-ROM in the socket, just put back the ECM all together and re-install it in your car.

 The following table contains a list of the parts in the installation kit and their reference numbers on the circuit board, along with a brief explanation of their function in the circuit.
 Use it as a reference for easier location and installation.

-Electronic components needed for chipping an Honda P28 ecu
+Electronic components needed for installing Honda performance chip

 If doing so, please bear in mind that switch wires must be kept short to prevent electronic noise from being picked up like an antenna would do, and entering to the computer circuit, which might make it to behave erratically or to lock up on times.
 No more than 2-3 feet should be ok.